Ancylostoma braziliense: Physical description

 Like many other worms, the female worm is larger than the male.
 Also, the females are more difficult to distinguish because the teeth sizes appear very similar among the various species of Ancylostoma.
 Male worms, however, have two broad lateral lobes and a smaller dorsal lobe with rays on the copulatory bursa.
 These bursal rays' aids in distinguishing the different species of Ancylostoma.

 Life cycle

-Ancylostoma braziliense eggs are passed into the environment through the faeces of cats and dogs.
+Ancylostoma braziliense eggs are passed into the environment through the feces of cats and dogs.
 The eggs incubate on warm, moist soil, where they hatch into larvae.
 The infective juvenile penetrate the skin of the host.
 At this stage, the larvae are present in the epidermis, hair follicles, and glands of the skin, sometimes extending to sebaceous glands where they form coils.
 Then they migrate to the heart and lung by moving along the blood circulation.
 In the lungs, the juveniles enter the alveoli and are propelled by cilia up the respiratory tract.
 From this, the host swallow them and deposit them in the small intestine.
 They get attached to the intestinal mucosa via the buccal capsule.
 Here they undergo two successive molts to become sexually mature individuals.